Ernest Stanley Salmon: Disease research

 Though he is remembered today as a breeder of hops, Salmon's career started as a mycologist and plant pathologist with the Jodrell Laboratory, Kew in 1899.
-He specialized in the study of powdery mildew, a fungus which commonly afflicts food cops, is a particular issue for hops, and for which there was no widely known treatment at the time.
+He specialized in the study of powdery mildew, a fungus which commonly afflicts food crops, is a particular issue for hops, and for which there was no widely known treatment at the time.

 In 1906, Salmon moved to the South Eastern Agricultural College at Wye (part of London University commonly referred to as Wye College) to continue his research into the fungal pathology affecting various food crops, including hops.
 While there, he began to investigate the hybridization of hops under the College's new hop breeding program, with an eye first towards creating new varieties resistant to diseases affecting the plant.

 Salmon's research into the diseases of hops, and recommendations to growers on prevention and treatment, continued for much of his career.

 Breeding programme

 Until about 1900, there were no large scale, scientific attempts to cultivate new varieties of hops.
 There were some known varieties, but they were identified primarily by geography and gross differences in the plants' characteristics.
 While hops were propagated by root cuttings, "cloning" certain genomes, little effort was expended in preserving specific strains or in producing new, high quality cultivars.
 On top of this, crop yield was highly variable from year to year, due to the effects of disease, pests, and rainfall.
 Farmers would experience a full crop yield perhaps once in a decade, leading to overplanting, which in turn caused large variances in the supply and price of hops between good and bad harvests.
 Wye College started a hop cultivation program in 1904 to address this issue by applying new principles of plant breeding to the crop.
 By 1917, Salmon and Wye had partnered with the East Malling Research Station to grow hops on a larger scale, in order to evaluate the commercial properties of promising crosses.

 Salmon's first goal for the hop breeding programme, as an extension of his research in plant pathology, was to develop disease-resistant strains.
 Through Salmon's career, hops were known to be a bittering agent, but research and interest in hops, particularly those originating in the Americas, was around the preservative value of the hops, the source of that value, and methods of measurement.
 Despite this value, brewers generally regarded American-grown hops as inferior, because of their higher levels of bitterness and particularly because of aromas considered unpleasant at the time.
-Salmon noted early on that English brewers were forced to blend in American-grown hops for their higher preservative value, despite this inferiority, and his breeding research expanded to include this criteria.
+Salmon noted early on that English brewers were forced to blend in American-grown hops for their higher preservative value, despite this inferiority, and his breeding research expanded to include this criterion.

 As his research was directed toward commercial exploitation of hops, the published summaries generally included the parentage of each variety, comparative crop yield, resistance to common diseases, "resins-contents" (α- and β-acids), and particularly the results of commercial brewing trials with promising strains.